pymc-devs/pymc/docs/source/api/math.rst

 ====

 This submodule contains various mathematical functions.
-Most of them are imported directly from theano.tensor (see there for more details).
-Doing any kind of math with PyMC3 random variables, or defining custom likelihoods or priors requires you to use these theano expressions rather than NumPy or Python code.
+Most of them are imported directly from aesara.tensor (see there for more details).
+Doing any kind of math with PyMC3 random variables, or defining custom likelihoods or priors requires you to use these aesara expressions rather than NumPy or Python code.

 .. currentmodule:: pymc3.math